ParasiteTeam/crucible/README.md

 Crucible is a platform for loading C function or Objective-C method hooks from plists.

+## Installation

+Install Parasite and place `Crucible.bundle` in `/Library/Parasite/Extensions`; then create the empty folder `/Library/Parasite/Crucible`

 ## Folder Structure

 Place Crucible plist files in `/Library/Parasite/Crucible`.
 You can name them using the following options: